We have few records from the life of William Shakespeare.

 Read the Will

-Bonner Miller Cutting is a Trustee of the Shakespeare Fellowship, and on the Board of Directors of the Shakespeare Authorship Coalition, and has presented papers at several authorship conferences.
+Bonner Miller Cutting has served as a Trustee of the Shakespeare Fellowship, is on the Board of Directors of the Shakespeare Authorship Coalition, and has presented papers at several authorship conferences.
 Ms. Cutting has a Bachelor of Fine Arts degree from Tulane University and a Masters of Music degree in piano performance from McNeese State University.
 She has been doing research into early modern English wills for several years, and is planning to compile her findings into a book.